dldbwns23/dldbwns23.github.io/_posts/2025-10-03-IPCC-AR6-WGI-Chapter11.md

 >One factor making such events hard to anticipate is the fact that we now live in a **non-stationary climate**, and that the framework of reference for adaptation is continuously moving.
 Furthermore, when other aspects of the risk, vulnerability, and exposure are historically high or have recently increased, relatively moderate extremes can have very high impacts.
 Another factor making events high-impact and difficult to anticipate is that several locations under moderate warming levels could be affected simultaneously, or very repeatedly by different types of extremes.
 Therefore, in order to estimate whether, and at what level of global warming, very high impacts arising from extremes would occur, the spatial extent of extremes and the potential of **compounding extremes** need to be assessed.
 >
 >**Compound events**, including concurrent extremes, are a factor increasing the probability of LLHI events (*high confidence*).
 With increasing global warming, some compound events with low likelihood in past and current climate will become more frequent, and there is a higher chance of historically unprecedented events and **surprises** (*high confidence*).
 However, even extreme events that do not have a particularly low probability in the present climate (at more than $1^{\circ}C$ of global warming) can be perceived as surprises because of the pace of global warming (*high confidence*).

+---
+# n.
+Cross Chapter Box
+## n.1 Translating Between Regional Information at GWL versus Scenarios for End Users

+[Cross-Chapter Box 11.1, Figure 1]

+> ### Background
+> **GWLs** are expressed as changes in global surface temperature relative to the **1850–1900 period**.
+Cross-Chapter Box 11.1, Figure 1 illustrates how the assessment of the climate response at GWLs relates to the **uncertainty in scenarios** regarding the *timing* of those GWLs, as well as to the uncertainty in the associated regional climate responses (including extremes and other climatic impact-drivers (CIDs)).
+For many (but not all) climate variables and CIDs, the **response pattern** for a given GWL is **consistent across different scenarios**.
+>
+> The regional response patterns at a given GWL have been found to be consistent across different scenarios for many climate variables.
+This consistency tends to be **higher for temperature-related variables** than for variables in the hydrological cycle or those characterizing atmospheric dynamics, and for intermediate- to high-emissions scenarios than for low-emissions scenarios.
+The response pattern is also found to be **broadly consistent** between models that reach a GWL relatively early (a high warming rate) and those that reach it later (a low warming rate) under a given SSP.
+>
+> The use of GWLs as a dimension of integration **does not require linearity** in the response of a climate variable.
+It is therefore useful even for metrics that do not show a linear response, such as the **frequency of heat extremes** over land and oceans, as long as the relationship of the variable of interest to the GWL is **scenario independent**.
+This means the response is independent of the *pathway* and the relative contribution of various radiative forcings.
+>
+> The limited scenario dependence of the GWL-based response for many variables implies that the regional response to emissions scenarios can be split into two almost **independent contributions**: (i) the **transient global warming response** to scenarios (i.e., the global sensitivity) and (ii) the **regional response as a function of a given GWL**, which is also referred to as ‘regional climate sensitivity’.
+Analyses of the CMIP6 and CMIP5 multi-model ensembles show that the GWL-based responses are very similar for temperature and precipitation extremes across the ensembles, despite their differences in global warming response.
+This confirms a **substantial decoupling** between the two responses (global warming vs GWL-based regional response) for these variables.
+Thus, the GWL approach **isolates the uncertainty** in the regional climate response from the global warming uncertainty induced by the scenario, the global mean model response, and internal variability.
+>
+> [CCB 11.1, Figure 2]
+>
+> ### Mapping between GWL- and scenario-based responses in model analyses
+>
+> [CCB 11.1, Figure 3]
+>
+> To map scenario-based climate projections, first, all individual Earth system model (ESM) simulations that reach a certain GWL are identified.
+Second, the climate response patterns at that GWL are calculated using an approach termed **'GWL-sampling'** (or time sampling), which averages across all models and scenarios that reach the corresponding GWL.
+Mapping between scenarios/time frames and GWLs is used to assess the respective regional responses happening at these time frames.
+>
+> In the model-based assessments in this report, the estimation of changes at GWLs is generally defined as the **20-year time period** in which the mean global surface air temperature (GSAT) first exceeds a certain anomaly relative to 1850–1900.
+>
+> ### Mapping between GWL- and scenario-based responses for literature
+>
+> A large fraction of the literature uses scenario-based analyses for given time slices.
+As a rough approximation for mapping these studies, CMIP6 multi-model mean projections for the **near-term (2021–2040)** correspond to changes at about **$+1.5^{\circ}C$**, and projections for the **high-end scenario (SSP5-8.5)** for the **long-term (2081–2010)** correspond to about **$+4^{\circ}C$ to $+5^{\circ}C$** of global warming.
+>
+> ### GWLs versus scenarios
+>
+> The use of scenarios remains essential for informing mitigation decisions and for assessing variables that are strongly forcing-dependent (like aerosols) or time-dependent.
+For example, elements that are **quick to respond** to warming, like **sea ice area, permafrost, and snow**, show **little scenario dependence**.
+In contrast, **slow-responding variables** such as **ice volumes of glaciers and ice sheets** respond with a substantial delay; due to their inertia, their response **depends on the pathway** and when a certain GWL is reached.
+>
+> There is also a difference in the response even for temperature-related variables if a GWL is reached in a rapidly warming **transient state** versus a long-term **equilibrium state**, as the land-sea warming contrast is less pronounced in the latter.
+However, in this Report, GWLs are used in the context of 21st-century projections where the climate response is mostly transient and less dependent on the pathway than for projections beyond 2100.